-The coin is struck by The Perth Mint from 9999 pure silver in specimen quality.
+The coin is struck by The Perth Mint from 9999 pure Gold in specimen quality.

 Lunar Pig Design

-2019’s Lunar Pig Silver Coin design features a happy Mother Pig and her 4 adorable piglets grazing on grasslands.
+2019’s Lunar Pig Gold Coin design features a happy pig grazing on grasslands.

 The Mandarin character for Pig (猪) and the inscription ‘Year of the Pig’ also appear in the design with The Perth Mint’s traditional ‘P’ mintmark.

 The obverse side of the coin features the effigy of Queen Elizabeth II by Ian Rank-Broadley in the center of the coin.
 In the circular border of the coin, the words “Elizabeth II and Australia” is highlighted.

 At the bottom of the coin, the legal tender value of the 1oz Gold Coin is indicated, which is 100 Australian Dollars, together with the year of the mintage, 2019, and the purity and weight of the coin, 1oz , and 9999 Gold

 The coin is issued as legal tender under the Australian Currency Act 1965.
 The coin’s obverse bears the Ian Rank-Broadley effigy of Her Majesty Queen Elizabeth II on its obverse, and the monetary denomination.